How to Relax on Long Drives in New Zealand

-As New Zealand’s largest travel guide, it’s only appropriate for us to share our tips on ways to relax on a road trip.
-Holidaying in New Zealand is all about the road trip, which is a new way to travel for many of us.
+As New Zealand‘s largest travel guide, it’s only appropriate for us to share our tips on how to handle the infamous long drives in New Zealand and ways to relax on a road trip.
+Holidaying in New Zealand is all about the journey, rather than staying at just one destination, which is a new way to travel for many of us.
 Make it as fun and relaxing as possible with our advice on how to relax on a long drive.

 1. Plan Your Route

 Avoid stresses that might occur if you, for instance, take a wrong turn or end up taking the “edge-of-a-mountain-dirt-road” route to get to a destination.
 The latter tends to happen when following the navigation on Google Maps in New Zealand, just so you know.
 Plan your route, as well as any walks or sights you’d like to stop at along the way.
 That way, you’ll be prepared to pull over rather than regretting having driven right by.

 Find out how to make an itinerary for New Zealand with How to Create the Perfect New Zealand Road Trip Itinerary.